-First, set a target or goal and list every major assumption needed for a successful outcome including those that are controllable and those that are not controllable.
+1. Set a target or goal and list every major assumption needed for a successful outcome including those that are controllable and those that are not controllable.

-Second, choose a metric or driver (root cause) for each key assumption that has high impact and independence.
+2. Choose a metric or driver (root cause) for each key assumption that has high impact and independence.
 Note that impact and independence make the metric or driver predictive.

-Third, for each metric or driver, list the expected outcome, a worse-case outcome, and a worse-case impact on the target or goal.
+3. For each metric or driver, list the expected outcome, a worse-case outcome, and a worse-case impact on the target or goal.
 Then rank your assumptions by worst-case impact.